Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 As the season one trailer points out, there are people who are "willing to kill" to have the Orange County lifestyle, and the series dives into the killers' twisted motivations behind their crimes.

-Be sure to tune in Sunday, November 8 at 7 p.m.
-ET/PT for the premiere of "The Real Murders of Orange County" on Oxygen.
+Be sure to tune in Sunday, December 5 at 7/6c on Oxygen for the premiere of Season 2 of "The Real Murders of Orange County."

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for Oxygen Insider for all the best true crime content.